hansemro/ht32-dfu-tool/README.md

 ht32-dfu-tool
 =============

-A host-side DFU tool for Holtek HT32 devices in ISP mode over USB.
+A host-side DFU tool for Holtek HT32 devices in In-System Programming (ISP) mode over USB.

 Holtek HT32 processors feature a ROM ISP bootloader used for reprogramming flash, setting flash security, and verifying integrity of flash via USB or